Kondoorsoft/WQ2-issues/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: 'status: proposed, type: feature'
+labels: 'status: proposed, type: feature, target: full game'
 assignees: ''

 ---